ibm-cloud-docs/sell/source-repo-setup.md

 ## Uploading your readme file
 {: #upload-readme}

-Upload a readme file that focuses on helping users get up and running with your software.
-The details of your readme file are published on the Readme tab of your product's details page in the {{site.data.keyword.cloud}} catalog.
+Upload a readme file that focuses on helping users to get up and running with your software.
+When you publish the software, the details of your readme file are available from your product's details page in the {{site.data.keyword.cloud}} catalog.

 1. Use the [readme file template](https://cloud.ibm.com/media/docs/downloads/software/sw-readme-tab-template.md){: external} to document the step-by-step instructions for installing your software.
 2. Save your updates and name your file `readme.md`.